hoodiehq/editorial/documents/submit-animals.md

 Here you can upload the picture you would like to appear on a blog, plus a caption if you want.
 Feel free to add your name into the caption, so that the world can see who came up with that cute picture.
+If you found the picture online, it'd be great if the caption could include a link to either the original owner, or at least where you found it.

 That's it!
 You're all done, thanks for contributing, and please think of us the next time you find a cute animal wearing clothes.
 (We :sparkling_heart: hoodies, but